-When to specify dry powder pigment vs flushed (pre-dispersed) pigment paste — process efficiency, cost, and application fit.
+When to specify dry powder pigment versus flushed (pre-dispersed) pigment paste, covering process efficiency, cost, and application fit.

 Pigment manufacturers can supply pigment in two main forms: dry powder (pure pigment crystals to disperse later) or flushed paste (pigment pre-dispersed in oil or water vehicle).
 Each has clear advantages and constraints.
 Choosing the right form factor optimizes both cost and process efficiency.